Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Validation of the Model: Extensions and Simulations

-The proportion of problematic stations for all cases is reported in Figure~\ref{fig:geometry}.
+The proportion of problematic stations for all cases is reported in Figure~\ref{fig:geom_1choice} and Figure~\ref{fig:geom_2choice} for $\mu=+\infty$.
 In both cases, the models were simulated with $N=25$, $N=100$ and $N=400$ stations.
 Each point represents the average over $20$ independent simulations.
-The error bars indicate confidence intervals but are most of the time too small to be seen.
-We compare these values with the theoretical bounds when $N$ gets large $2/(K+1)$ for the non-geometric one-choice model and $\sqrt{K}2^{-K/2}$ for the two-choice model.
-In all cases, the performance of the geometric models exhibits the same trend as the theoretical bounds.
-In particular, the performance obtained for the 2D grid are mostly independent of $N$ and are very close to the theoretical bounds.
-This shows that the bound obtained in Theorems~\ref{th:one-choice} and \ref{th:two-choice} are representative of more realistic systems, even if they are obtained on models that do not take into account the geometry.
+The error bars indicate $95\%$ confidence intervals but are most of the time too small to be seen.
+We compare these values with the theoretical bounds of the models without geometry: $2/(K+1)$ for the one-choice model (Figure~\ref{fig:geom_1choice}) and $\sqrt{K}2^{-K/2}$ for the two-choice model (Figure~\ref{fig:geom_2choice}).
+In all cases, the performance exhibits the same trend in the models with geometry as the theoretical bounds.
+In particular, the performance obtained for the 2D grid are mostly independent of $N$ and are very similar to the theoretical bounds.
+This shows that the bounds obtained in Theorems~\ref{th:one-choice} and \ref{th:two-choice} are representative of more realistic systems, even if they are obtained on models that do not take into account the geometry.